Do you only have one day in San Francisco? Even with such a short stay, you can squeeze in quite a bit of what the City by the Bay has to offer.

 If you know where to look, you'll have a blast exploring these unique and lesser-known attractions while delving a little deeper into the history of San Francisco.

-Nearly every day of the year, you will find some sort of show to attend in San Francisco.
+Nearly every day of the year, you will find some show to attend in San Francisco.
 If you are a fan of the fine arts, check out the SF Ballet, Opera, and Symphony calendars, or catch a stage play or Broadway musical at one of SF's many theaters.

 There is live music almost every night of the week in concert halls, cafes, or parks.
 You can even choose from comedy and circus shows.
-In addition to live entertainment, San Francisco hosts lots of large tradeshows and craft fairs, so you'll always have the opportunity to acquire new knowledge and souvenirs.
+In addition to live entertainment, San Francisco hosts many large tradeshows and craft fairs, so you'll always have the opportunity to acquire new knowledge and souvenirs.

-I'll show you how to take a trail with beautiful views from the Golden Gate Bridge to the Palace of Fine Arts, bus over to Fisherman's Wharf for seafood and other attractions, cruise over to Alcatraz, and end the day with a fabulous dinner and drinks in North Beach.
+I'll show you how to take a trail with beautiful views from the Golden Gate Bridge to the Palace of Fine Arts, bus to Fisherman's Wharf for seafood and other attractions, cruise to Alcatraz, and end the day with a fabulous dinner and drinks in North Beach.

 If you plan to spend the night, make sure to check out these great deals.